~ajxs

 Having now laid bare (some of) the secrets contained within the DX7's firmware ROM, the question arises "What additional functionality is possible?".
 What modifications could be made to the synth's firmware to enhance its operation, or add new functionality entirely?

-The bulk of the DX7's sound synthesis is performed by two proprietary LSI chips: The YM21290 EGS, responsible for envelope generation; and the YM21280 OPS, resposible for synthesising the actual tones.
+The bulk of the DX7's sound synthesis is performed by two proprietary LSI chips: The YM21290 EGS, responsible for envelope generation; and the YM21280 OPS, responsible for synthesising the actual tones.
 The fundamental role of the DX7's firmware ROM is to interface with these two chips.

 A common question asked on mailing lists is whether the DX7 could potentially support multitimbrality.
 Unfortunately, the majority of the parameters managed by these two chips are global.
 As far as we know, the OPS chip only has a single register specifying the algorithm, and oscillator sync settings for all 16 of the synth's voices.
 The only per-voice setting the EGS chip supports is operator volume.
 The ability to alter the operator pitch on a per-voice basis would be required for any kind of useful multitimbrality.